viamrobotics/docs/docs/tutorials/control/scuttle-gamepad.md

 ---
-title: "Drive a SCUTTLE Robot with a Bluetooth Gamepad"
+title: "Drive a Rover with a Bluetooth Gamepad"
-linkTitle: "Drive a SCUTTLE with a Gamepad"
+linkTitle: "Drive a Rover with a Gamepad"
 weight: 20
 type: "docs"
-description: "Drive a SCUTTLE Robot with a Bluetooth gamepad from the Viam app."
+description: "Drive a wheeled rover with a Bluetooth gamepad that has a dongle."
 webmSrc: "/tutorials/videos/scuttle-gamepad-preview.webm"
 mp4Src: "/tutorials/videos/scuttle-gamepad-preview.mp4"
 videoAlt: "Drive a SCUTTLE Robot with a Bluetooth gamepad."